abdessamad-oue/SpendingAnalyzer/README.md

 It is based on the Symfony Standard edition (2.3)

+You do not have to provide your bank access!
+You can enter your transations in manually with forms or easily import all transactions via a file.

 ### What we can do with the App

  - You can see your banking by categories and by type (CREDIT  / DEBIT )